bigboychemdawg/twinkly-controller/README.md

 **STEP 1**

 Install Docker and Docker Compose on your Home Assistant server.
-There are numerous guides available online on how to do this, so I won't describe the process here.
+There are numerous guides available on how to do this, so I won't describe the process here.
 I will only mention that I used Docker Compose v2, so the commands described here will be without a hyphen (if you are using an older version, the commands are executed using docker-compose).

 **STEP 2**

 Upload the files `twinkly_api.php`, `apache-dockerfile`, and `apache-docker-compose.yml` to your Home Assistant server in a single directory.
 Then, execute the following command to build and run the container with the Apache web server, which Home Assistant will use to send requests to your Twinkly device:

-`docker-compose -f apache-docker-compose.yml up --build -d`
+`docker compose -f apache-docker-compose.yml up --build -d`

 **STEP 3**

-Next, we need to edit the configuration.yaml file in Home Assistant.
-In my case, Home Assistant also runs in a Docker container, so I will edit it there.
+Next, we need to edit the `configuration.yaml` file in Home Assistant.
+In my case, Home Assistant also running in a Docker container, so I will edit it there:

 `docker exec -it homeassistant sh`
 `nano configuration.yaml`

-At the end of your configuration.yaml file, add the contents of the configuration.yaml file from this repository.
+At the end of your `configuration.yaml` file, add the contents of the `configuration.yaml` file from this repository.

 > IMPORTANT:
-> After inserting the content into configuration.yaml, replace all instances of the IP address with the actual IP address of your Twinkly device.
+> After inserting the content into configuration.yaml, REPLACE ALL MENTIONS of the IP address with the actual IP address of your Twinkly device.

 Next, you need to restart Home Assistant.